ingridber/photo-compify/README.md

 Photo Compify is a full-stack web application for photo competitions.
 Users can create competitions, submit photos, vote on submissions, view public profiles, etc.
 A competition runs for 7 days from creation.
 Five days for users to submit their photos and 2 days for voting.
 Then the winners are determined and notified.
+The link to the live page can be found [HERE](https://photo-compify.vercel.app/)

 ## Tech Stack